Major in Fine Arts

-Students acquire a strong foundation in visual art skills, insights, and overall aesthetic awareness, and have the opportunity to showcase their work in local galleries.
-Students are prepared to apply to graduate school or to pursue careers as professional artists.
-Some work in gallery or museums, arts organizations, and free-lance art.
+Students completing the fine arts program with a concentration in art acquire a strong foundation in visual art skills, insights, and overall aesthetic awareness.
+Outstanding students are prepared to apply to graduate school, enabling them to teach college or to pursue careers as professional artists.
+The art world also provides numerous opportunities to well-trained creative young artists in related art vocations-gallery and museum work, arts organization jobs, and free-lance art.

 Skills in both traditional and digital photography are taught from an artistic standpoint.
 One of only a few Christian colleges offering a photography major, Milligan students have consistently won juried shows and had their work featured in Photographer’s Forum Best of College Photography Annual.